 On December 18, 2015, a former individual customer filed a purported class action complaint against the Company, IBG, Inc., and Thomas Frank, PhD, the Company's Executive Vice President and Chief Information Officer, in the U.S. District Court for the District of Connecticut.
-The complaint alleges that the purported class of the Company's customers were harmed by alleged

-"flaws" in the computerized system used to close out (i.e., liquidate) positions in customer brokerage accounts that have margin deficiencies.
+The complaint alleges that the purported class of the Company's customers were harmed by alleged "flaws" in the computerized system used to close out (i.e., liquidate) positions in customer brokerage accounts that have margin deficiencies.
 The complaint seeks, among other things, undefined compensatory damages and declaratory and injunctive relief.

-On September 28, 2016, the Court issued an order granting the Company's motion to dismiss the complaint in its entirety, and without providing plaintiff leave to amend.
-On September 28, 2017, plaintiff appealed to the United States Court of Appeals for the Second Circuit and oral argument has been scheduled for September 7, 2018.
-The Company believes that the appeal, like the original complaint, lacks merit.
-Further, even if the Court's dismissal were to be overturned on appeal, the Company does not believe that a purported class action is appropriate given the great differences in portfolios, markets and many other circumstances surrounding the liquidation of any particular customer's margin-deficient account.
-The Company and the related defendants intend to continue to defend themselves vigorously against the case and, consistent with past practice in connection with this type of unwarranted action, any potential claims for counsel fees and expenses incurred in defending the case shall be fully pursued against the plaintiff.
+On September 28, 2016, the District Court issued an order granting the Company's motion to dismiss the complaint in its entirety, and without providing plaintiff leave to amend.
+On September 28, 2017, plaintiff appealed to the United States Court of Appeals for the Second Circuit.
+On September 26, 2018, the Court of Appeals affirmed the dismissal of plaintiff's claims of breach of contract and commercially unreasonable liquidation but vacated and remanded back to the District Court plaintiff's claims for negligence.
+On November 30, 2018, the plaintiff filed a second amended complaint.
+The Company filed a motion to dismiss the new complaint on January 15, 2019 requesting that the District Court dismiss the remaining negligence claims.
+Regardless of the ultimate outcome of the motion to dismiss, the Company does not believe that a purported class action is appropriate given the great differences in portfolios, markets and many other circumstances surrounding the liquidation of any particular customer's margin-deficient account.
+The Company and the related defendants intend to continue to defend themselves vigorously against the case and, consistent with past practice in connection with this type of unwarranted action, any potential claims for counsel fees and expenses incurred in defending the case may be fully pursued against the plaintiff.